foreverbell/parakeet/README.md

 ## Disclaimer

 I know **nothing** about Compiler Theory, Haskell and Japanese.
-This repo is just for fun.
+This repository is just for fun, and also a testbed for some Haskell experiments.

 ## Introduction